arqueon/niri_hypr_qtile/README.md

 * **Troubleshoot and fix common issues.**
 * **Install a wide variety of desktop environments and window managers.**

 ATT provides a user-friendly interface for managing various aspects of your system, making it an invaluable tool for both new and experienced Arch users.
+It works in a variety of Ach Linux based distros.

     yay -S archlinux-tweak-tool-git
 ## Keybinds for Niri, Hyprland and Qtile